-Currently, the Company is an "emerging growth company" and, under the Jumpstart Our Business Startups Act, is exempt from certain executive compensation disclosures otherwise required by Item 402 of Regulation S-K (including the disclosure required to be provided pursuant to a "Compensation, Discussion & Analysis"), as well as from holding say-on-frequency and say-on-pay advisory votes on executive compensation.
-However, we are providing certain information related to the Company's 2020 compensation decisions that should be read in conjunction with the compensation tables provided later in this Proxy Statement.
+Currently, the Company is a "smaller reporting company" under applicable rules and regulations of the SEC and as such, is exempt from certain executive compensation disclosures otherwise required by Item 402 of Regulation S-K (including the disclosure required to be provided pursuant to a "Compensation, Discussion & Analysis").
+In accordance with these rules and regulations, we are providing certain information related to the Company's 2022 compensation decisions that should be read in conjunction with the compensation tables provided later in this Proxy Statement.
 This discussion and the compensation tables that follow set forth the compensation of the following "Named Executive Officers" or "NEOs" of the Company:

-- John Gellert, President and Chief Executive Officer; - Jesús Llorca, Executive Vice President and Chief Financial Officer; and - Gregory Rossmiller, Senior Vice President and Chief Accounting Officer.
+- John Gellert, President and Chief Executive Officer; - Jesús Llorca, Executive Vice President and Chief Financial Officer; - Andrew H. Everett II, Senior Vice President, General Counsel and Secretary; and - Gregory Rossmiller, Senior Vice President and Chief Accounting Officer.